Crampon: Ski crampons

 Specialized "ski crampons" are employed in ski mountaineering on hard snow and ice.
 Far more common in the Alps than in the United States, these ski crampons are known by their European names: Harscheisen (German), couteaux (French) and coltelli (Italian), literally French and Italian for "knives" in those languages.

 Microspikes

-While crampons generally have a solid frame, and large spikes, and may only be attached to a mountaineering boot, stretch-on traction devices often referred to as "microspikes" typically consist of flexible rubber or metal chains with more, smaller spikes.
-Since crampons are tighter and have larger spikes, they are typically used for mountaineering on steep and dense snow or glacial ice in order to maintain strong traction and avoid falls, whereas stretch-on traction devices may be attached to multiple types of shoes and are generally used for hiking on flatter surfaces such as snow or even gravel or dirt.
+While crampons generally have a solid frame, and large spikes, and may only be attached to a mountaineering boot, stretch-on traction devices — often referred to as "microspikes" — typically consist of flexible rubber or metal chains with more, smaller spikes.
+Since crampons are tighter and have larger spikes, they are typically used for mountaineering on steep and dense snow or glacial ice in order to maintain strong traction and avoid falls, whereas stretch-on traction devices may be attached to multiple types of shoes and are generally used for hiking on flatter surfaces such as snow and ice, or even gravel or dirt.
 The term "microspikes" is commonly used to describe this category of traction devices, although it is a registered trademark of Kahtoola for a specific product.